 Only one author will be permitted to present an accepted abstract.

 Presenting Authors must:

-- Register for a minimum of one day of the Annual Congress by the Early Bird Deadline for registration (31 March 2016) or the presentation will be withdrawn from the program.
+- Register for a minimum of one day of Annual Congress by the Early Bird Deadline for registration (30 April 2017) or the presentation will be withdrawn from the program.

 - Be aware the acceptance of an abstract does not constitute an offer to pay travel, accommodation or registration costs associated with attending the meeting.

 - Verify that the work described in the abstract was approved by an appropriate ethics committee or institutional review board for research papers and, if appropriate informed consent was obtained for all subjects.

 - Verify that all co-authors (i.e. investigators) involved in the work described are noted on the abstract and are aware of the submission of the abstract to Annual Congress, the content of the abstract and support its data and findings.